 These LRA attacks are untenably vile and due to a confluence of variables, exceedingly difficult to thwart.

 “I just don’t understand why we cannot end this scourge,” exclaimed U.S. Secretary of State Hillary Clinton in 2010.
 Secretary Clinton’s frustrations are shared by many, yet I further inquire, how after two decades of the LRA's targeting civilians is local communities' protection not first priority?
 Time after time, the most vulnerable populations are neglected even after everything from President Barack Obama’s LRA strategy to NGO advocacy briefs highlight the importance of protecting communities.

-There is no better example of this disconnect than Operation Lightning Thunder in 2008.
+There is no better example of this disconnect than Operation Lightning Thunder launched in 2008.
 It was an ill-conceived military offensive heralded as a joint-operation between the Ugandan UPDF, Sudanese SPLA, and Congolese FARDC, with logistical support from U.S. AFRICOM.
 In reality, cooperation was limited due to mistrust between the three African governments, resulting in a primarily unilateral assault by the UPDF.
 Poor execution and minimal inter-governmental coordination during OLT’s initial assault led to a failure to contain LRA combatants, allowing Kony and his rebels to disperse into the expanse that comprises the common border between Southern Sudan, D.R.C. and C.A.R.